-Industrial Development Policies
+Industrial Development Policies:

 - 1. The City shall provide suitable industrial sites to maintain and attract a diversified industrial base. - 2.
-It is the policy of the City to provide for developments that, whenever possible, will allow residents of the City of Molalla to work in Molalla and not have to seek employment in other areas.

-- To accomplish this the City should encourage that there be a healthy job market within the City and enough industrial land is available for industrial growth to accommodate the residential growth expected in the City. - 3.
-Industrial land should be located to take advantage of Highway access or rail transportation that is available to the industrial areas. - 4.
+Provide for developments that, whenever possible, will allow residents of the City of Molalla to work in Molalla and not have to seek employment in other areas. - 3.
+Industrial land should be located to take advantage of Highway access or rail transportation that is available. - 4.
 To minimize impacts on Clackamas County's agricultural land base, Class I agricultural soils shall be preserved outside the UGB.
 At the same time, it is important that industrial lands be located in relatively flat areas, which have suitable soils and that are free from flooding dangers. - 5.
 The City shall protect industrial lands from being converted to commercial uses by prohibiting or significantly limiting commercial uses in industrial land in the M-1 (Light Industrial) and M-2 (Heavy Industrial) zones. - 6.
 The City shall designate industrial land on the Comprehensive Plan map limiting the impacts to citizens in the community and the Molalla Municipal Code shall establish standards to reduce impacts on other areas. - 7.
 All industries shall meet federal, state and local environmental quality standards. - 8.
-The City shall attract and accommodate both labor intensive and land intensive industrial activities.
-8.1.
+The City shall attract and accommodate both labor intensive and land intensive industrial activities. - 8.1.
 The City shall establish an industrial area that has limited impact on citizens of the community. - 9.
-Ensure Molalla's planning area contains adequate amounts of industrial and commercial lands for projected growth. - 10.
-Land use designations within the Molalla Planning Area shall be designed to accommodate projected commercial and industrial growth and population densities through at least the year 2030. - 11.
-The UGB shall be expanded to ensure adequate lands for commercial and industrial development through 2030. - 12.
-Encourage "non-polluting industry" as well as commercial development. - 13.
+Ensure Molalla's planning area contains adequate amounts of industrial lands for projected growth. - 10.
+Land use designations within the Molalla Planning Area shall be designed to accommodate projected industrial growth and population densities through at least the year 2030. - 11.
+The UGB may be expanded to ensure adequate lands for industrial development through 2034. - 12.
+Encourage "non-polluting industry" development. - 13.
 Designate large areas of land together for several industries to cooperatively design an industrial park. - 14.
 Maintain a light industrial zone, which eliminates excessive noise, smoke, odor, dust, and gas. - 15.
 The City shall work with existing employers to move industrial development to the southwest section of Molalla.
-By placing all industrial development in the southwest corner of the City the citizens will have a reduced possibility of odor since the southwest wind blows away from the City. - 16.
-Both residential and industrial development shall be responsible for minimizing impacts in areas where residential uses border industrial. - 17.
-Molalla shall designate industrial land in the southwestern portion of the UGB with a SWIO (Southwest Industrial Overlay) designation.
-Land within this designation shall be reserved exclusively for industrial uses identified in the Molalla Economic Profile and Employment Site Needs Analysis, and shall not be converted to another commercial or residential plan designation. - 18.
-Sufficient vacant industrial lands with a diversity of sizes, types, and service levels for future industrial development shall be designated on the comprehensive plan/zoning map. - 19.
-Publicly owned lands shall not be given a competitive advantage over private ownership through governmental land use regulations. - 20.
+By placing all industrial development in the southwest corner of the City the citizens will have a reduced possibility of odor since the southwest wind blows away from the City.

+- 16. Both residential and industrial development shall be responsible for minimizing impacts in areas where residential uses border industrial. - 17.
+Sufficient vacant industrial lands with a diversity of sizes, types, and service levels for future industrial development shall be designated on the comprehensive plan/zoning map. - 18.
+Publicly owned lands shall not be given a competitive advantage over private ownership through governmental land use regulations. - 19.
 Industrial areas should be set aside primarily for industrial activities.
-Other supporting uses, including some retail uses, may be allowed if limited to sizes and locations intended to serve the primary uses and the needs of people working or living in the immediate industrial areas - 21.
-Industrial developments are subject to development standards relating to setbacks, landscaping, signs, exterior lighting, parking, building height, massing and visual impacts, and architectural styles and outside storage. - 22.
-Molalla shall provide a suitable site within its UGB to allow large scale agricultural or nursery processing industries to locate within the City. - 23.
+Other supporting uses, including some retail uses, may be allowed if limited to sizes and locations intended to serve the primary uses and the needs of people working or living in the immediate industrial areas - 20.
+Industrial developments are subject to development standards relating to setbacks, landscaping, signs, exterior lighting, parking, building height, massing and visual impacts, and architectural styles and outside storage. - 21.
+Molalla shall provide a suitable site within its UGB to allow large scale agricultural or nursery processing industries to locate within the City. - 22.
 Industrial areas that are located adjacent to arterial streets or to residential areas should be controlled through site plan review and buffer zones so as to minimize the impact of industrial uses.